gustavobalaguera/gustavobalaguera/README.md

 ### Hi there 👋, I'm Gustavo Balaguera
 #### Cybersecurity
-My name is Gustavo Balaguera.
-I am a current student majoring in Cybersecurity at Stevens Institute of Technology.
-I strive to be among those who have achieved positive and influential success.
-I have received education from the SANS Technology Institute through the generosity of the CyberStart America program provided by the National Cyber Scholarship Foundation.
-In addition, I earned my GIAC certification in foundational cybersecurity technologies.
-I'm proud to be among the top 2% of competitors in Cyberstart and hold the title of National Cyber Scholar with Honors for the 2022 and 2023 competitions.
-My goal is consistent across the board: to succeed for myself and all who benefit in the digital realm.
+My name is Gustavo Balaguera, a dedicated student specializing in Cybersecurity at Stevens Institute of Technology.
+I am committed to joining the ranks of those who have made significant and inspiring contributions to the field.
+My education has been furthered through the SANS Technology Institute, thanks to the CyberStart America program funded by the National Cyber Scholarship Foundation.
+Additionally, I have secured the GIAC certification, affirming my expertise in essential cybersecurity technologies.

+I take pride in ranking within the elite top 2% of participants in the CyberStart competition, earning me the esteemed title of National Cyber Scholar with Honors for the years 2022 and 2023.
+My aspiration is clear and steadfast: to achieve excellence both for my personal growth and for the broader benefit of the cybersecurity community.

 ## Skills and Experience
 * Python